keptn/lifecycle-toolkit/docs/docs/guides/metadata.md

 Common uses of this feature include:

 - adding commit id or references related to your GitOps and CI-CD tooling
-- referring to different stages and actors
-(ex. who committed this change?
+- referencing different stages and actors such as who committed this change?
 In what repo?
-What is the referred ticket?
+What is the associated ticket?
 Was it a hot fix? )

 To exploit this feature you need to install Keptn and deploy an application, for instance, you can follow [step #1-#3 here](../getting-started/observability.md#step-1-install-keptn)